 EU Responsible person

-EU Cosmetics Regulation 1223/2009 established the concept of a Responsible person (RP) for cosmetic products:
+EU Cosmetics Regulation 1223/2009, which came into effect on July 11, 2013, established the concept of a Responsible person (RP) for cosmetic products:

 |Only cosmetic products for which a legal or natural person is designated within the Community as ‘responsible person’ shall be placed on the market.
 (EU Regulation 1223/2009, Article 4.1)|